 Most beginners skip trimming.
 That’s a mistake.

 Also trim the thin edges of the flat.
 Those thin spots will burn and dry out way before the rest of the brisket is done.
+Round them off so the whole flat has a relatively even thickness.

 Seasoning — Keep It Simple